The Correlation Energy of the Electron Gas in the Mean-Field Regime: Introduction

-Shortly afterwards, Sawada \cite{Sawada-57} and Sawada--Brueckner--Fukuda--Brout \cite{SawBruFukBro-57} proposed an alternative approach to the RPA which also produces correctly the leading order contribution $c_{1}\rho\log\left(\rho\right)$.
-In this approach, the correlation energy is computed by a bosonization method where certain pairs of fermions are treated as virtual bosons, leading to a quasi-bosonic Hamiltonian which can be diagonalized explicitly by a Bogolubov transformation.
-The Hamiltonian approach in \cite{Sawada-57,SawBruFukBro-57} is more transparent than the resummation method in \cite{GelBru-57,Macke-50}, but unfortunately the exchange contribution of the order $\rho$ is not taken into account in the purely bosonic picture in \cite{Sawada-57,SawBruFukBro-57}.
+Around the same time, Sawada \cite{Sawada-57} and Sawada--Brueckner--Fukuda--Brout \cite{SawBruFukBro-57} developed an alternative derivation of the RPA.
+In their approach, certain pairs of fermions are treated as effective bosons, yielding a quadratic bosonic Hamiltonian that can be diagonalized by a Bogolubov transformation.
+This bosonization method correctly reproduces the $c_1\rho \log\rho$ term, but the purely bosonic picture misses the exchange contribution of order $\rho$.

-On the mathematical side, from the techniques developed in the 1990s for large Coulomb systems by Fefferman and Seco \cite{FerSec-90}, Bach \cite{Bach-92}, and Graf and Solovej \cite{GraSol-94}, one can show that the correlation energy of jellium is at most of order $O(\rho^{4/3-\eps})$ for some small constant $\eps>0$.
-This bound justifies that the Hartree-Fock energy, given by $c_{\rm TF}\rho^{5/3}+c_{\rm D}\rho^{4/3}+ o(\rho^{4/3})$, correctly captures the full quantum mechanical energy to leading order with respect to the density (see \cite[Theorem 2]{GraSol-94}).
-However, a rigorous justification of the Gell-Mann-Brueckner formula \eqref{eq:GB} is still unattainable due to various difficulties arising from both the singularity and the long-range nature of the Coulomb potential.

-Recently, there has been progress in justifying a version of the Gell-Mann--Brueckner formula in the mean-field regime, where $N$ electrons are confined within a torus of fixed volume and interact via the periodic Coulomb potential, coupled with the small factor $k_F^{-1}\sim N^{-1/3}$ as $N\to \infty$.
-In this setting, the long-range issue disappears but the Coulomb singularity remains a serious difficulty.
-In \cite{ChrHaiNam-23b}, we proved as a rigorous upper bound the following mean-field analogue for the correlation energy